By Susan Gluss

 Hoofnagle and Meleshinsky surveyed nearly 600 consumers with a typical advertorial embedded in a blog.
 They found that 27 percent of respondents thought it was written by a reporter or an editor, while another 29 percent weren’t sure.
 Although the ad was marked “sponsored content,” it failed to raise a red flag.

 It wasn’t just the layout and font style that tricked readers.
 The use of color and composition also played a role.
 For example, the co-authors compared two pullout quotes on the benefits of a diet pill along with a photo of a smiling spokeswoman.
-In one photo, she appeared in front of a white background; in the other, a shelf of blue containers.
-In front of the blue background, 60 percent of consumers thought she was a medical expert versus 23 percent with a plain white background.
+In one photo, she appeared in front of a plain white background; in the other, a shelf of blue containers.
+When she stood before the small containers, sixty percent of consumers thought she was a medical expert, versus 23 percent with a plain white background.

 Hoofnagle first alerted the Federal Trade Commission (FTC) of the survey’s preliminary results in 2013.
 Last month, the agency issued new guidelines on “deceptively formatted” ads just a week after his paper was published.